BazzaCuda/MinimalistMediaPlayerX/README.md

 `Ctrl-T`                | [T]ab back through the media file a 100th (default), 200th or 10th of its duration (use ALT (10th) and CAPS LOCK (200th) to modify).
 Can be held down for rapid tabbing.
 `TAB`                   | tab forwards 1 second.
 Can be tapped repeatedly or held down to do a "fast forward" through the media file
 `Ctrl-TAB`              | tab backwards 1 second.
 Can be tapped repeatedly or held down to do a "fast reserve" through the media file
-Volume |
+`CAPS LOCK T`           | tab forwards 200th of media duration.
+Can be tapped repeatedly or held down for "fast forward" `CAPS LOCK Ctrl-T       | tab backwards 200th of media duration.
+Can be tapped repeatedly or held down for "fast reverse" Volume |
 `Up Arrow`              | increase the volume.
 Can be held down for rapid increase.
 `Down Arrow`            | decrease the volume.
 Can be held down for rapid decrease.